 2 T. fresh tarragon, chopped

 1 T. Herbs de Provence (or Italian seasonings)

 ½ c. white wine

 Coarse ground black pepper

-In the same skillet (do not clean), melt the butter and sauté the garlic, leeks and mushrooms until softened (4-5 minutes).
+In the same skillet (do not clean), melt the butter and sauté the garlic, leeks, and mushrooms until softened (4-5 minutes).
 Once softened, sprinkle with the Herbs de Provence and tarragon stirring to combine about 1 minute.
 Stir in the white wine and let simmer until reduced by half.
-Return the pancetta and any chicken drippings that may have accumulated on the plate to the pan and stir until warmed.
-Salt and pepper to taste.
+Return the pancetta and any chicken drippings accumulated on the plate to the pan and stir until warmed—salt and pepper to taste.

 To serve, place the rosti or cooked hash brown potato patty on your plate, top with the sliced chicken breast and spoon the pancetta, leek, and mushroom sauce over the top.
 Garnish with a sprig of tarragon.
 Wow!